XistGG/DiscordGameSample/README.md

 In this case, it automatically sets the Discord Rich Presence as soon as we're able to connect to Discord, and it unsets it when the game ends.

+Note that you should **completely replace** `UCustomDiscordGameSubsystem` in your game with whatever custom subsystem you want.

 # Setup Part 1: Installing the SDK